Universal’s Donna Langley Promotes Peter Levinsohn to Vice Chairman of Filmed Entertainment

 Universal Filmed Entertainment Group chairman Donna Langley is bolstering her executive team following the promotion of Jeff Shell to CEO of parent company NBCUniversal.

-Langley has upped Universal Pictures president and chief distribution officer Peter Levinsohn to vice chairman, an internal studio memo obtained by Variety said.
-Levinsohn, who joined the company in 2013, will continue his oversight of domestic theatrical distribution, worldwide home entertainment, global television distribution, new media and digital strategy, and film tech.
+Langley has upped Universal Pictures president Peter Levinsohn to vice chairman, an internal studio memo obtained by Variety said.
+Levinsohn, who will also keep the previous title of chief distribution officer, joined the company in 2013.
+He will continue his oversight of domestic theatrical distribution, worldwide home entertainment, global television distribution, new media and digital strategy, and film tech.

 “Consumer viewing behavior continues to change and it’s important that we have a leader in place who is constantly strategizing and charting the course for Universal Filmed Entertainment Group’s (UFEG) distribution strategy across the portfolio,” Langley wrote in her note to staff.